y8nes/y8nes/README.md

 <!-- TODO: Add last video link -->

 - I use arch btw
-- using Emacs as lifestyle and Vim for editing stuff
+- using Vim as lifestyle
 - :computer: Most used line of code " sudo pacman -Syyu "
 - i play games at exam nights nerds